With a whole-school membership of the National Literacy Trust, you can access exclusive discounts from our partners.

 School Library Association

-The Schools Library Association (SLA) believe that every pupil is entitled to effective school library provision.
-The SLA is committed to supporting everyone involved with school libraries, promoting high quality reading and learning opportunities for all.
+The School Library Association (SLA) believe that every pupil is entitled to effective school library provision.
+The SLA is committed to supporting everyone involved with school libraries, promoting high-quality reading and learning opportunities for all.
 With National Literacy Trust membership, you can get a 10% discount.
-Here is a selection of benefits you can receive with a SLA subscription:
+Here is a selection of benefits you can receive with an SLA subscription:

 - Telephone and e-mail advisory service to help you in setting up and running an effective school library resource centre which will enhance your pupils’ learning – free to all members

-- Members-only areas on the website with exclusive information and downloadable resources for primary school staff and secondary school staff.
-Try examples of our support documents for free.
+- Members-only areas on the website with exclusive information and downloadable resources for up to 10 users in primary and secondary schools.

 Teach Primary spans the big issues shaping education, daily classroom life, and the career concerns of every school professional.
 Their readers are experienced heads, senior leaders, academics and consultants.